-Establishing and maintaining student engagement is important to the successful administration of the Summative Alternate ELPAC.
-Test examiners should
+Establishing and maintaining student engagement is important to the successful administration of the Initial Alternate ELPAC.
+A test examiner should

-- provide the student with as much time as needed, - allow the student to communicate as the student does globally in all settings, and - pause and resume the test as needed to allow the student to perform well, including breaks and administering the test over multiple days.
+- provide the student with as much time as needed; - allow the student to communicate as the student does globally in all settings; and - pause and resume the test as needed to allow the student to perform well, including breaks and administering over multiple days.
 When resuming testing, the test question(s) that were marked as no response can be presented to the student again by the test examiner as appropriate.

-For more information about response options for alternate assessments, refer to the Response Options for Alternate Assessments located at https://www.caaspp.org/rsc/pdfs/caaspp-elpac-assessments.2023.pdf.
+For more information about response options for alternate assessments, refer to the Response Options for Alternate Assessments web document.